PlasticRanger

 Warpage is an unconventional bending or twisting out of the shape of a plastic part that is easily recognizable.
 The cause of unnatural bent can be heating, cooling, or dampening.

-The molded-in residual stress is the prime cause of warpage, which is caused by contrasting shrinkage in the molded part’s material.
+The molded-in residual stress is the prime cause of warpage, caused by contrasting shrinkage in the molded part’s material.

 However, finding out the cause of the warpage is the most important part, often overlooked.